DavidGWheeler/AboutMe/README.md

 Navigator: David Wheeler
 Driver: Robert Hatfield
-Code for this project was extended in collaboration.
+Code for this project was extended in collaboration